DaveLiddament/sarb/docs/NewResultsParser.md

 SARB reads the static analysis results in as a string.
 The first thing to do is to convert the string to an array.
 We can use SARB's `JsonUtils::toArray` method.
 This takes a string and returns and `array` representation.
-NOTE: If the file provided is not a JSON representation then `convertFromString` must throw an `InvalidFileFormatException`.
+NOTE: If the file provided is not a JSON representation then `convertFromString` must throw an `InvalidContentTypeException`.
 SARB catches this and asks the user if they submitted the correct file.

 The that does this is: